SAP-archive/teched2020-DEV268/exercises/ex1/README.md

  ![System connection options](images/0060.png)

+>Please note

-> Here you have to two options how to connect to your SAP Cloud Platform ABAP environment system.
-We suggest to logon to the SAP Cloud Platform Cloud Foundry Environment and navigate to your ABAP instance.
+> You have to two options how to connect to your SAP Cloud Platform ABAP environment system.
+We suggest to use the first option.
+Logon to the **SAP Cloud Platform Cloud Foundry Environment** and navigate to your ABAP instance.
 The other option would be to connect directly to the ABAP environment.
-For this you would have to provide the service key that you have downloaded when setting up your ABAP instance.
+For this you however would have to provide the service key that you have downloaded when setting up your ABAP instance.

 6. Provide the SAP Cloud Foundry connection settings.

    In this dialogue select the following values

   - Region: Select the region e.g. **Europe (Frankfurt)** or **US East (VA)**.
   - Username: Enter **<your email adress>**